← All Articles

 What happens if the weather is bad on my trip?

-Bowman fishes rain or shine and only cancels or reschedules for dangerous conditions like lightning, flooding, or extreme cold.
-Because Bowman guides multiple rivers, if one is blown out they'll move you to the best available water that day.
+Bowman fishes rain or shine — trout often feed well in light rain — and only cancels or reschedules for genuinely dangerous conditions like lightning, flooding, or extreme cold.
+Because Bowman guides five rivers across Georgia and North Carolina, if one blows out the guide moves you to the best available water that day rather than canceling.

 What do I need to bring to a booked fly fishing trip?

-A Georgia fishing license and trout stamp (anyone 16+), plus layers, a hat, and polarized sunglasses.
-All fishing gear — rods, reels, flies, waders, and boots — is provided, and full-day trips include a riverside lunch.
+Your fishing license (and trout stamp), layers, a hat, and polarized sunglasses.
+All fishing gear — rods, reels, flies, waders, and boots — is provided and matched to the river you're fishing, and full-day trips include a riverside lunch.
+Otherwise, just bring yourself.

 Ready to book your day on the water?